-6.5.2.2 Organotin compounds acting as biocides shall not be used on ships as antifouling coatings.
+6.5.2.2 Ships shall not apply anti-fouling coatings containing:

+organotin compounds (CAS No. 7440-31-5) acting as biocides.
 It is allowed to use minor quantity of organotin compounds acting as chemical accelerator (such as monosubstituted and disubstituted organotin compounds) provided they do not act as biocides.
 If used as an accelerator the organotin compounds shall not contain more than 2500 mg of tin in 1 kg of dry colour.
+Measurement tolerance shall not exceed 20 %;